Cortlandt in Westchester County, New York — The American Northeast (Mid-Atlantic)

 Erected 1904 by Daughters of the Revolution of the State of New York.

-Marker series.
-This marker is included in the Daughters of the American Revolution, and the George Washington Slept Here marker series.
+Topics and series.
+This historical marker is listed in these topic lists: Notable Buildings • War, US Revolutionary.
+In addition, it is included in the Daughters of the American Revolution, and the George Washington Slept Here series lists.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 10, 2012, by Bill Coughlin of North Arlington, New Jersey.
-This page has been viewed 562 times since then and 48 times this year.
+It was originally submitted on April 10, 2012, by Bill Coughlin of North Arlington, New Jersey.
+This page has been viewed 636 times since then and 30 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on April 10, 2012, by Bill Coughlin of North Arlington, New Jersey.